 EarthCARE is being implemented in cooperation with the Japanese Aerospace Exploration Agency (JAXA), and addresses the need for a better understanding of the interactions between cloud, radiative and aerosol processes that play a role in climate regulation.

-Earth Explorer 8: As a result of the Call for Proposals for the eighth Earth Explorer released in October 2009, the Florescence Explorer (FLEX) and CarbonSat missions have been approved to move forward to Phase A/B1.
+Earth Explorer 8: As a result of the Call for Proposals released in October 2009 for the eighth Earth Explorer, the Florescence Explorer (FLEX) and CarbonSat missions are at the end of Phase A/B1.
 A User Consultation Meeting was held in September 2015.
 The final selection will be made at the end of November 2015.